1893 Chicago mayoral special election: Democratic

 Harrison's death had left Chicago's Democratic Party in search of a leader.
 Numerous individuals were speculated as potential candidates.
-Top speculative contenders included President of the Chicago Board of Education Alfred S. Trude, Sanitary District of Chicago President Frank Wenter (a leading "Harrisonite"), Judge Henry M. Shepard, and Congressman Allan C. Durborow Jr., and businessman and politician John Patrick Hopkins.
+Top speculative contenders included President of the Chicago Board of Education A. S. Trude, Sanitary District of Chicago President Frank Wenter (a leading "Harrisonite"), Judge Henry M. Shepard, and Congressman Allan C. Durborow Jr., and businessman and politician John Patrick Hopkins.
 Others speculated that Harrison's son Carter Harrison Jr. might be a prospect for the nomination.
 Of those speculated Hopkins was viewed by many as the front-runner from the start, as he was "looked upon with fear and trembling by city hall Democrats."
 However, the Chicago Tribune considered Trude to be the preferred candidate of Democrats.

 With all wanting to avoid being the target of focussed opposition by being the first to make clear their intentions to seek the nomination, no candidates initially openly campaigned for the nomination.
 Ultimately, for several weeks Trude began to dip his toes in to the race, but formally opted against a run.
 Trude announced his decision not to run in mid-November.
-Trude gave the suspect excuse that he would not run, in part, because he believed that if he were the party's nominee that conflict of interest would have forced his brother George to resign his elected position as City Attorney because that position made George an ex-officio member of the city's election commission.
+Trude gave the suspect excuse that he would not run, in part, because he believed that if he were the party's nominee that conflict of interest would have forced his brother George to resign his elected position as city attorney because that position made George an ex-officio member of the city's election commission.
 Because George would presumably be replaced by a Republican (due to the makeup of the city's government and the Republican affiliation of Acting Mayor Swift), Trude argued that it would be problematic because his brother was, "about the only Democrat on that board," and he believed that the Democratic Party's interests would be harmed by ceding that representation on the election commission.
-As another factor in why he opted against running, Trude cited that he wanted to continue serving on the Chicago Board of Education due to his "deep [interest] in educational matters", and that, if he ran for mayor, he believed tha he would be expected to resign from the Chicago Board of Education.
+As another factor in why he opted against running, Trude cited that he wanted to continue serving on the Chicago Board of Education due to his "deep [interest] in educational matters", and that, if he ran for mayor, he believed that he would be expected to resign from the Chicago Board of Education.
 The Chicago Tribune reported that some of Trude's strongest supporters would likely support a prospective Hopkins candidacy.
 However, the newspaper also reporte that, "it is intimated that Mr. Trude does not feel too kindly towards Hopkins, and his personal following is likely to go to John A. King."